 Studying with Learn mode

-The New Quizlet Learn — now available on the Quizlet website, iOS and Android apps — takes the guesswork out of studying by creating a personalized study plan based on your familiarity with the set and guiding you to mastery.
+Quizlet Learn — available on the Quizlet website, iOS and Android apps — takes the guesswork out of studying by creating a personalized study plan based on your familiarity with the set.

 Learn will quiz you with different types of questions including flashcards, multiple choice and written responses.
-As you begin to progress and answer questions correctly more consistently, Learn will advance you from easier questions (multiple choice) to harder ones (written).
+As you begin to answer questions correctly more consistently, Learn will advance from easier questions (multiple choice) to harder ones (written).

 For multiple choice questions, select an answer and Quizlet will tell you if it was right or wrong.
 For flashcard questions, select Got it for terms you know and select Study again for terms you don't.
 To move to the next question, press any key to continue.

 For written questions, type in an answer and press Enter or select Answer.
 Quizlet will tell you if it was right or wrong.
 If you're not sure of an answer, you can select Don't know? to view the correct answer and copy it before moving on to the next question.

 Learn will track your progress as you review.
 To finish a round of Learn, you will need to correctly answer each question twice.
 When you answer a question correctly once, it will be labeled as Familiar and given a check mark.
 When you answer a question correctly two times, Learn will label it as Mastered and give it two green check marks.

 Select the mastery level buttons at the top of the round results to see which terms are in each group.
 Select Continue to keep studying.